Ameba-AIoT/ameba-rtos/component/example/network_protocol/websocket_server/readme.txt

 Configuration:
-1.Both WS server and WSS server are supported by this exmaple, and can be changed by modifying USE_WSS in example_ws_server.c.
+1.Both WS server and WSS server are supported by this exmaple, and can be changed by modifying USE_WSS in example_websocket_server.c.
-	[example_ws_server.c]
+	[example_websocket_server.c]
 		#define USE_WSS    1 //acting as the WSS server
 		#define USE_WSS    0 //acting as the WS server